DeadlyCoderr/flow-bloxflip-predictor/README.md

 # pearls valorant unlock all

-- **what is vkey?**
+- **what is pearls?**

-vkey is a server sided valorant unlock all tool developed using private methods which allow it to be completely undetected
+pearls is a server sided valorant unlock all tool developed using private methods which allow it to be completely undetected

-- **how does vkey work?**
+- **how does pearls pricing work?**

-vkey is an account based subscription in order to protect the privacy of our source code, we will only be providing it to users that have paid the invite fee
+pearls can either be one time or lifetime, with one time you unlock it on one account, with lifetime you can unlock it on unlimited accounts

 - **how does it stay undetected?**